Rosie’s Shrimp Keeping | Beginner Shrimp Tank Setup | Freshwater Shrimp Care

 This isn’t theory.
 I’ve lived it.

-Everything in my guides is simple, easy to apply, and deeply researched.
+Everything in my beginner shrimp tank guide is simple, easy to apply, and deeply researched.

 No gimmicks, no overcomplications – just real explanations and what works.